solo-io/workshops/smh/README.md

 metallb-system       speaker-d7jkp                                 1/1     Running   0          4h26m
 ```

-Note that this the output for the second cluster.
+Note that this the output for the third cluster.

 You can see that your currently connected to this cluster by executing the `kubectl config get-contexts` command:

 ```
 CURRENT   NAME         CLUSTER      AUTHINFO     NAMESPACE
           kind-kind1   kind-kind1   kind-kind1
-*         kind-kind2   kind-kind2   kind-kind2
+          kind-kind2   kind-kind2   kind-kind2
+*         kind-kind3   kind-kind3   kind-kind3
 ````

 Run the following command to make `kind-kind1` the current cluster.